Generate Vertical Sections

 3. Configure the Section Envelope as required.

-2. Enter the Section start m (Easting)— The easting of the section start point.
+2. Enter the Section start m (Easting)—The easting of the section start point.

-3. Enter the Section start m (Northing)— The Northing of the section start point.
+3. Enter the Section start m (Northing)—The northing of the section start point.

 4. Enter the Section orientation (deg)—The orientation of the section, which is the bearing of section line from first point drawn to last.